rohan1198/Real-Time-Jetson/README.md

 # Real-Time Jetson

-A comprehensive guide for setting up a high-performance, real-time development environment on the NVIDIA Jetson Orin Nano with Ubuntu 22.04, real-time kernel, CPU core isolation, CUDA-enabled OpenCV, and ROS2 Humble with custom OpenCV+CUDA.
+A guide for setting up a high-performance, real-time development environment on the NVIDIA Jetson Orin Nano with Jetpack 6.2, Ubuntu 22.04, real-time kernel, CPU core isolation, CUDA-enabled OpenCV, and ROS2 Humble with custom OpenCV+CUDA.

 ## 🎯 Overview